 Event Announcement

-LISER to host a course on ‘Difference-in-Differences’ by Prof. Clément de Chaisemartin
+LISER hosted a course on ‘Difference-in-Differences’ by Prof. Clément de Chaisemartin

-LISER and DSEFM (University of Luxembourg) have the great pleasure of hosting a course on Difference-in-Differences, led by Prof. Clément de Chaisemartin, in March/April 2025.
-It will be a 12-hour course over 4 days, in English.
+LISER and DSEFM (University of Luxembourg) had the great pleasure of hosting a course on Difference-in-Differences, led by Prof. Clément de Chaisemartin, in March/April 2025.
+It was a 12-hour course over 4 days, in English.

 Location